jacoblee12/IT-Capstone-W01/README.md

 Installation Instructions (How to Add Bot to Server)
 1. **Invite the Bot**:
    - Go to the Discord Developer Portal (https://discord.com/developers/applications).
-   - Create a new application and add a bot user.
+   - Click create a new application
+   -Click the Installation tab and under “guild install” click the drop down and add a bot user.
-   - Generate an invite link with the following permissions: `bot` scope, `applications.commands` scope, and permissions like `Manage Roles`, `Send Messages`, `Embed Links`, and `Read Message History`.
+   - Generate an invite link (under installation tab) with the following permissions: `bot` scope, `applications.commands` scope, and give the bot administrator permissions under “guild installs”.
+   - Click on the three lines in the top left corner and click on Bot
+   - Scroll down and ensure that the bot has presence, server members, and message contents intent checked on
-   - Use the invite link to add the bot to your server.
+   - Paste the bot invite link in your address bar to add the bot to your server.
+   - Inside Discord ensure that you have developer mode enabled (user settings>Advanced)
 2. **Set Up Environment**:
    - Clone the bot’s GitHub repository (assuming it’s hosted there).
    - Rename `.env.template` to `.env` and fill in the required variables (see Configuration Options below).